 For example, it is illegal to deny a rental application based on gender, race, disability, nationality, marital status, age, sexual orientation/identity, color or religion.

-What do I do to avoid the denial of my rental application?
+What do I do to avoid my rental application being rejected?

 Since we have already established you can have your rental application denied, it helps to know of some tips that can increase your chances of having a successful application.